dannyude/pong-game/EMAILREADME.md

 An Email sender
-A short code on how to send Email's using, smtplib.
+A short project on how to send Email's using, smtplib.